mmallicoat/marshallmallicoat.com/content/crack-commandments.rst

-:title:  The ten Crack Commandments with taglines from the X-Files
+:title:  The ten Crack Commandments beside taglines from the X-Files
 :date:   2014-11-03
 :slug: crack-commandments
 :category: Essays